webel/webel/README.md

 - [Sätra Brunn DAO](https://www.satrabrunn.xyz/)
 - [Bankless Sweden](https://www.bankless.se/)

 On my freetime I like opening up the [etherscan contract editor](https://etherscan.deth.net/) (append `address/[contract-address]`) to read contracts.
-Yet to be really try my hand at solitidy development professionally.
-Also, dropping into discords and being helpful off the bat, like 10 minutes in
+Yet to try my hand at solidity development professionally.
+Also, I like dropping into discords and being helpful off the bat, like 10 minutes in

 ![miss_pro](miss_pro.png)